Medicare Billing Privilege Revocations & Appeals Attorneys

 CMS’ Revocation Authority and Related Issues

-The Centers for Medicare and Medicaid Services has many tools in its arsenal to root out health care and medicare fraud and recover payments improperly dispersed by Medicare.
+The Centers for Medicare and Medicaid Services has many tools in its arsenal to root out healthcare and Medicare fraud and recover payments improperly dispersed by Medicare.
 While UPIC audits have and continue to be one preventative measure allowing CMS to identify and act on red flags, the agency has increasingly weaponized its authoritative powers.

 - In 2006, federal healthcare regulatory changes gave CMS its ability to revoke the billing privileges of a provider enrolled in Medicare, though only in limited circumstances.